- Home

 3. Try to keep sitting time to a minimum

 It’s also a good idea to limit sitting time as much as possible.
-The discs in your lower spine take on more pressure when you’re sitting than when you’re standing, and sitting down for long periods of time can actively cause back pain.
+The discs in your lower spine take on more pressure when you’re sitting than when you’re standing, and sitting down for long periods can actively cause back pain.

 If you have to sit for work, it’s best to stretch and walk at every opportunity to keep your spine activated, even if it’s just for a minute at a time.